You are here

-The amount of child support is based on your partner's gross annual income of the parent paying support and the number of children entitled to support.
+Usually child support is based on the gross annual income of the parent paying support and the number of children entitled to support.
 Gross income means income before taxes and most other deductions.

-- income tax returns and notices of assessment for the last three years
+- income tax returns and notices of assessment

 - pay stubs or statements from employers